View Source Dialyzer

-Dialyzer is a static analysis tool that identifies software discrepancies, such as definite type errors, code that has become dead or unreachable because of programming error, and unnecessary tests, in single Erlang modules or entire (sets of) applications.
+Dialyzer is a static analysis tool that identifies software discrepancies, such as definite type errors, code that is unreachable because of programming error, and unnecessary tests in single Erlang modules or an entire codebase.

-Dialyzer can be called from the command line, from Erlang, and from a GUI.
+Dialyzer can be called from the command line and from Erlang.

 Dialyzer stores the result of an analysis in a Persistent Lookup Table (PLT).
 The PLT can then be used as a starting point for later analyses.
 It is recommended to build a PLT with the Erlang/OTP applications that you are using, but also to include your own applications that you are using frequently.